vmkdaily/vFlux-Stats-Kit/README.md

 <br>

 ## Create the summary database
+Let's add the summary database to InfluxDB.
+We will again use `Invoke-FluxCLI`, which is just a wrapper for the `influx` binary.
+The nature of `influx` commands are to only respond if something went wrong.
+In the below, no response is good.

     PS /home/mike> Invoke-FluxCLI -ScriptText 'CREATE DATABASE summary' PS /home/mike>

+> Influx commands only return a response on failure.

 <br>

 ## Show databases
+Here we use the native `SHOW DATABASES` command via the `ScriptText` parameter of `Invoke-FluxCLI`.

     PS /home/mike> Invoke-FluxCLI -ScriptText 'SHOW DATABASES'
     PS /home/mike> name: databases